-Renovation mistakes can be costly, causing damage to your property and even decreasing its value.
+Renovation mistakes can be costly, causing damage to your property and even decreasing its value in the long term.
 Before you start renovating your house, it is therefore important to understand how your home is built and check that ‘repairs’ do not actually cause more damage.
-Solutions for modern homes with cavity walls and contemporary construction systems are often wrongly applied in old homes, for example.

-Here, we have collated advice from experts in the care and restoration of old homes, to help you avoid making the mistakes that many a well-intentioned renovator has made before you.
+In a bid to spare you from such destruction, we have collated advice from experts in the care and restoration of old homes, to help you avoid making the mistakes that many a well-intentioned renovator has made before you.
 Want to get it right first time?
-Check out our essential guide to house renovation.
+Check out our expert guide to how to renovate a house.

 1. Replacing old wood frames with brand new wood

 'Take care when using new timber for renovation work', says Peter Barker, ancient oak framed building specialist.
 ‘Today’s felling machinery and transport enables foresters to fell oak while it is in leaf, and full of sap,’ he says.
 ‘Green oak, however, is subject to a large amount of shrinkage, so the fresh timber should be dried out as slowly and thoroughly as possible — especially if you’re going to use it for the interior of a centrally heated home.’